GitHubBlog

 Next Steps

-• macOS - Install the signed desktop build.
+• macOS - Evaluate the signed desktop beta.

 • Source & Dev - Clone, run, debug, test, and build.